Altstadt Innsbruck

 Wissenswertes zur Altstadt Innsbruck

 However, the old city wall with the city gates had to give way.
 There were five entrances leading into the city.
 The suburban gate was located at the southern entrance to the old town towards Maria-Theresien-Straße until well into the 18th century.
 Next to the Pickentor, dem Inntor, dem Rumer Tor und dem Tränkertörl it was one of the five city gates.
+Dismantling and decay began as early as the mid-16th century with the advent of heavy artillery.
 From the 18th century onwards, the city gates and the city moat, which had become useless as a defence system, were gradually filled in.
-Today, the five Innsbruck city gates can only be admired in pictures.
+Today, Innsbruck's five city gates can only be admired in pictures.
 The Wappentorbuilt under Maximilian with paintings by court painter Jörg Kölderer.
 A small picture on the façade of the house at the western entrance shows the suburban gate in its original form.
 The city's last defence tower, the so-called Kräuterturm (Herb Tower) at the north-west corner on Herzog-Otto-Ufer, which also served as the city prison, was demolished in 1890.
 Parts of Innsbruck's former city wall still exist today.
 The houses that enclose the old city centre offer glimpses of the old walls on which they were built.